-Local control and public power's not-for-profit business model promote outstanding customer service.
+Quite simply, local control and public power's not-for-profit business model promote outstanding customer service.
 A public power utility and its governing body are part of the community and can easily maintain a close relationship with utility customers.
 As a result, the utility can tailor its services to meet the needs of its customers and the community.